 - Not So Different: When picked as the finale protagonist, she will remark that Oersted reminds her of her past self.

-- The Smurfette Principle: Can be the only female protagonist, or she could end up dead, when not chosen as the star pupil — and the game doesn't use the usual 'only girl' tropes with her.
+- The Smurfette Principle: Largely averted — she can be the only female protagonist, or she can end up dead, when not chosen as the star pupil — and the game doesn't use the usual 'only girl' tropes with her.

 - Tomboy: Li speaks very roughly, but is genuinely surprised when she's called a 'girl' by Yuan and Sammo.

 - Acrofatic: Not initially, but just by being the Xin Shan Quan inheritor at the end.

 - Big Eater: So much that you have to feed him in the final chapter to get him to join.